Wu Qiang (officeholder)

-Wu Qiang (吴强; born August 1966) is a Chinese official currently serving as party secretary of Bijie, Guizhou and secretary general of the CPC Guizhou Provincial Committee.
+Wu Qiang (吴强; born August 1966) is a Chinese official currently serving as the Chinese Communist Party Committee Secretary of Bijie, Guizhou and secretary general of the CCP Guizhou Provincial Committee.

-He is an alternate member of the 19th Central Committee of the Communist Party of China.
+He is an alternate of the 19th Central Committee of the Chinese Communist Party.

 Biography

 Wu was born in Xinhuang Dong Autonomous County, Hunan, in August 1966.

 Wu Qiang received a Bachelor of Science with a major in economic geography (urban planning) from Nanjing University in 1988 and a Master of Engineering in architecture and civil engineering from Tianjin University in 2005.

 Wu worked in government after university in August 1988.
-He joined the Communist Party of China in November 1994.
+He joined the Chinese Communist Party (CCP) in November 1994.
 He worked at Guiyang Urban Planning Bureau before serving as deputy director of Guizhou Provincial Communications Department in February 2002.

 In November 2011, he was transferred to Bijie and appointed vice mayor and deputy party branch secretary.
-He was also a member of the standing committee of the CPC Bijie Municipal Committee, the city's top authority.
-He became director of Guizhou Railway Construction Office and deputy secretary general of Guizhou Provincial Government in July 2012, and served until September 2016, when he was appointed director of Guizhou Provincial Economic and Information Technology Commission and secretary of National Defense Industry Working Committee of the CPC Guizhou Provincial Committee.
-In January 2018, he was promoted to vice governor of Guizhou, a post he kept until September 2020, when he became secretary general of the CPC Guizhou Provincial Committee and was admitted to member of the standing committee of the CPC Guizhou Provincial Committee, the province's top authority.
+He was also a member of the standing committee of the CCP Bijie Municipal Committee, the city's top authority.
+He became director of Guizhou Railway Construction Office and deputy secretary general of Guizhou Provincial Government in July 2012, and served until September 2016, when he was appointed director of Guizhou Provincial Economic and Information Technology Commission and secretary of National Defense Industry Working Committee of the CCP Guizhou Provincial Committee.
+In January 2018, he was promoted to vice governor of Guizhou, a post he kept until September 2020, when he became secretary general of the CCP Guizhou Provincial Committee and was admitted to member of the standing committee of the CCP Guizhou Provincial Committee, the province's top authority.
 He concurrently serving as party secretary of Bijie since August 2021.